AdguardTeam/AGLint/README.md

 - `yarn coverage`: Get test coverage report
 - `yarn build`: Build package (to `dist` folder)

-## Ideas
+## Ideas & Questions

-If you have any ideas for new features, please open an issue or a discussion.
+If you have any questions ideas for new features, please open an issue or a discussion.
 We will be happy to discuss it with you.

 ## License